westurner/dotfiles/docs/tools.rst

 Some packaging tools provide configuration options for:

-* Scripts to run before compression
+* Scripts to run when packaging
 * Scripts to run at install time
 * Scripts to run at uninstal time
-* Patches to apply to the "vanilla* source tree, as might be obtained from a version control repository.
+* Patches to apply to the "*vanilla*" source tree, as might be obtained from a version control repository.

-There is a package maintainer, whose responsibilities include:
+There is a package maintainer whose responsibilities include:

 * Testing new *upstream* releases to verify that the package works
 * *Vetting* changes from release to release